Unless you’re well familiar with the Borderlands universe, this profile is intended to be read after our Borderlands setting presentation.

 One possible interpretation is that he’s just slow.
 If he has a lot of time to think about a subject — such as his revenge against Nisha — then he gradually becomes able to mobilise more acumen.
 The data is now in his RAM, so to speak.

 He also displays a one-track mind.
-So Brick is bad at dealing with unfamiliar or unexpected information, but becomes fairly competent if he obsesses about something.
+So Brick is bad at dealing with unfamiliar or unexpected information, but becomes fairly competent if he obsesses at length about something.

 “Show me some blood !
 Ahahahaha !”